Tezos-India/TezAsia-2k23/ServerGeeks/README.md

-# Project Title: Gaming Marketplace - Play, Stake, and Earn with Tezos
+# Project Title: Gamify - Play, Stake, and Earn with Tezos

 ## Introduction